mckaywrigley/kindle-gpt/README.md

 You can re-import any of your generated .csv files at any time to avoid having to re-embed your notebooks.

 ## Running Locally

-Here's a quick overview of how to run it locally.

 1. Set up OpenAI